What Are The Three Layers Of The Sun

 Photosphere: The Visible Surface

 The photosphere is the innermost layer of the sun's atmosphere and the region we perceive as the sun's visible surface.
-It extends approximately 500 kilometers (310 miles) in thickness and has an average temperature of around 5,500 degrees Celsius (9,932 degrees Fahrenheit).
+Here's the thing — it extends approximately 500 kilometers (310 miles) in thickness and has an average temperature of around 5,500 degrees Celsius (9,932 degrees Fahrenheit).
 This layer emits most of the sun's light, making it the primary source of energy that reaches Earth.

 Granulation: One of the most distinctive features of the photosphere is its granular appearance.
 These granules are convection cells, similar to bubbles in boiling water, where hot plasma rises from the sun's interior, cools at the surface, and then sinks back down.
 Each granule is about 1,000 kilometers (620 miles) in diameter and lasts for only about 10 to 20 minutes.
 The constant churning of these granules gives the photosphere its mottled look.